Sawhorse Plans: How to Build a Sawhorse for your Workshop

 Not every woodworking shop have sawhorses, but you'll find them a useful and versatile item to have at hand.
 A sawhorse can be used as a short-term table, workbench or bench-top stand, and can be use as a workbench extender or to as a temporary lumber self.
 Build your own sawhorses allows you to customize them to your own needs and wood shop requirements.

 Just as simple and sturdy a sawhorse that I could come up with.
-The emphasis being on light, sturdy, and stackable.
+The emphasis being on light, sturdy, and can be stacked.
 Disassemble-able would be nice too, but that would compromise the other factors, and at that point, its probably better to just buy one of many types of sawhorse brackets and use those.
 The only tool you need to build these is a sliding miter saw, or a radial arm saw.
 I used a radial arm saw, because that's what I have.
 I would recommend you buy a sliding miter saw instead.
 The way a radial arm saw pulls itself into the wood and with the saw blade coming towards you, is ideally suited for having horrific accidents with.
 Miter saws are much safer, and can do nearly anything practical that you could do with a radial arm saw.